Perspective | Democrats have video evidence. But video has never been easier to ignore.

-The sense of definitiveness that recorded evidence brings is left over from a time before cellphones, when it was hard to come by, so we thought of it as a special and incontrovertible resource.
+The sense of definitiveness that recorded evidence brings is left over from a time before cellphones, when this material was hard to come by, so we thought of it as a special and incontrovertible resource.
 Caught on candid camera!
 If someone is captured on tape, the “caught” is not meant to be a matter of opinion.

 Yet here we encounter the central disconnect of the Trump era: As much as it has been defined by misinformation, it has also been defined by more accessible recorded evidence than any time in history, and one did nothing to stop the other.
 We can see and hear with exact certainty what has been done wrong, and that certainty brings with it the promise of justice.
 But justice has not and will not be done.
 If anything, misinformation has eroded the power of these documents more than the other way around.

 Think of the “Access Hollywood” recording, released in the fall of 2016, in which the entire world could hear then-candidate Donald Trump bragging about sexual assault.
 It felt like the death knell for his presidential campaign — not because it revealed him to be worse than anyone had thought, but because the video and audio evidence so certainly removed his awfulness from the realm of argument.
 But then the goal posts moved, and it was just “locker room talk.”
-For something to count as powerful evidence, it needed to reach the level of documentation — but with documentation his supporters could treat video and audio evidence as common, a political tactic as ubiquitous and annoying as any other.
+For something to count as powerful evidence, it needed to reach the level of documentation — but with documentation, his supporters could treat video and audio evidence as common, a political tactic as ubiquitous and annoying as any other.

 Not even a year later, when a neo-Nazi in Charlottesville killed a protester with his car at a white-supremacist rally, there was instant video evidence.
 The whole world saw the murder, and the whole world saw Trump describing the perpetrators of the violence at that event, saying there “were very fine people on both sides.”
 More recently, when a caravan of Trump supporters menaced a Biden-Harris campaign bus driving down a Texas highway in an attempt at intimidation, not only was the video available instantaneously, it was amplified by Trump, who retweeted the footage in gleeful support.

-Rehashing these instances of misogyny, violence, racism and illegality is similar, at this point, to presenting the recorded evidence of them: It’s necessary, still somehow shocking each time, but it makes no difference.
+Rehashing these instances of misogyny, violence, racism and illegality is similar, at this point, to presenting the recorded evidence of them: It’s necessary, and still somehow shocking each time, but it makes no difference.
 We see this more broadly in our culture, too.
 In the months after George Floyd’s death, video evidence of police brutality proliferated — a cruiser ramming a group of protesters in New York; a Boston officer bragging about violence to a colleague without remembering to check if his body camera was off; a Buffalo officer shoving a 75-year-old demonstrator to the ground.
 In Providence, R.I., where I live, a police cruiser chased a moped rider named Jhamal Gonsalves until he crashed, putting him in a coma.
 The video became public right away, at a moment so saturated with awful videos that it gained no national traction.
 There were, of course, no serious consequences.

 Watching the impeachment videos, it was hard not to think of Floyd himself, and the video of his death.
 We’re in a loop of exposure to the kinds of earth-shattering recordings that were once the rarest commodity but that now bring no resolution — an open wound showed again and again, never sutured.

 People who find ways to defend outrages caught on tape — because boys will be boys, or because a cop was provoked, or because rioters were just angry at election theft — aren’t standing up for injustice; they’re making the ultimate attack on the power of the real.
 A recording supposedly strips away the he-said-she-said, the filter of a particular reporter or pundit or publication that can be accused of bias.
 Raw footage should be the best way to embrace a shared national reality, the kind that once existed but no longer does.